 Most people who get scoliosis corrective surgery are healthy teenagers.
 They often wonder if their surgery will lead to problems as an adult.
 The authors of this study try to answer that question.
 They looked at x-rays and surveys about 20 years after surgery.

 The surveys given to these patients looked at their quality of life.
 This included overall health, pain and function.
 The ratings for those who had a surgery were normal.
-About one in ten had back pain.
-This study shows that patients have a good quality of life many years after surgery.
+About 1 in 10 had back pain.
+This study shows that most patients have a good quality of life many years after surgery.